 Leverage Technology for Event Design

 EventVisualizer is a tool traditionally used to visualize room sets, manage floor planning, showcase large-scale event design and allow clients to do a virtual walkthrough of their event space during the destination research, venue selection, and planning process.
 This allows planners to ensure venues are right for their needs and impactful for attendees.
-EventVisualizer also accounts for food and beverage (F&B), and production needs in general sessions, special event spaces and breakouts sessions in a variety of set-up styles (i.e. classroom, theater, crescent, reception, or meals and registration, to name a few).
+EventVisualizer also accounts for food and beverage (F&B), and production needs in general sessions, special event spaces, and breakouts sessions in a variety of set-up styles (i.e. classroom, theater, crescent, reception, or meals and registration, to name a few).

-To expand on this project, we spoke to M&IW Event Design Managers, Alexander deHilster and Olivier Chevallier to give us a behind-the-scenes look at EventVisualizer and their creative process to showcase the significance in reimagining room sets and event design.
+To expand on this project, we spoke to M&IW Event Design Managers, Alexander deHilster and Olivier Chevallier to give us a behind-the-scenes look at EventVisualizer and their creative process to showcase the significance of reimagining room sets and event design.